 My debut novel is Wait a Lonely Lifetime published by Avalon Books, New York.
 This was a work in progress when I spoke to Lia Brown in July 2010.
 By the end of September, the book was in her hands.
 You can read about this book, my process in writing it and what happens next in my online writer's journal, Ever Writing.
 I was a guest at Four Foxes One Hound on the 28th of April 2011, and was interviewed at USAToday by Joyce Lamb, whose two Paranormal Romances are finalists in the RWA RITA®.
 After completing Wait a Lonely Lifetime, I realized I had many other works in progress about Americans in Love abroad, two of which will be published in the near future.

 My Facebook page, Leigh Verrill-Rhys, Novelist, has details of the publication date, what my editor says about this novel and other information.
-Wait a Lonely Lifetime is now available in Public Libraries and online book retailers: Amazon & Barnes & Noble as ebooks or paperback or a signed hardbound copy here:
+Wait a Lonely Lifetime is now available in Public Libraries and online book retailers: as ebooks or paperback on Amazon & a paperback at Barnes & Noble or a signed hardbound copy here:

 Read an excerpt....